kran0/gearwheel/README.md

 You can check it works by just run example build.
 E.g.: Just run `./Jenkins_example-project`

-No, you dont need Jenkins, thats just the name of start script.
+No, you dont need Jenkins, that's just the name of start script.
-Jenkins_example-project just 'emulates' build server's work:
+`./Jenkins_example-project` 'emulates' build server's work:
 - sets some environment;
 - changes working directory;
 - starts the build: `./build-example-project.sh`.

-Build script `./build-example-project.sh` contains several example build tasks.
+Build script `./build-example-project.sh` is written using shell (sh) and contains several example build tasks.
 After test build finishes, you will get example docker artifacts in `./workdir/docker-target/`.

 ### Slow start